Bridge indices of spatial graphs and diagram colorings: Preliminaries

 Two of the most simple types of spatial graphs, which we will encounter throughout the paper, are \textit{$\Theta$-graphs} and \textit{handcuff graphs}.
 A spatial $\Theta$-graph has two vertices $u$ and $v$, with the underlying graph type $\{(u,v),(u,v),(u,v)\}$.
 A spatial handcuff graph also has two vertices, but with the underlying graph type $\{(u,u),(u,v),(v,v)\}$.
 We can generalize the notion of $\Theta$-graphs to \textit{$\Theta_n$-graphs}, which have $n$ edges between the two vertices (for $n\geq 4$).

 A straightforward way to construct a spatial graph is to start with a link, and then add some edges.
 This way, the complexity of the knotted graph is obtained from the original link.
 This motivates the study of the following class of spatial graphs.
-A spatial graph is \textit{almost unknotted} if all of its proper subgraphs are trivial.
+A nontrivial spatial graph is \textit{almost unknotted}\footnote{Sometimes this is also referred to as \textit{minimally knotted} or \textit{Brunnian} in the literature.} if all of its proper subgraphs are trivial.
 For $\Theta$-graphs, this means each \textit{constituent knot}, that is, the knot obtained by deleting one of the three edges, is the unknot.

 A common way to construct more complicated spatial graphs is to form composite spatial graphs, analogous to forming composite numbers from prime numbers.
 Let $G_1,G_2$ be spatial graphs in $S^3.$ Consider a point $p_1\in G_1$ and another point $p_2\in G_2$.
 Removing small regular neighborhoods of $p_1,p_2$ create spherical boundaries that can be identified together.
 The resulting space is another spatial graph in $S^3$.
 If $p_1$ and $p_2$ both lie in the interior of edges, then the resulting graph is a \textit{connected sum} and we denote it by $G_1\# G_2$.
 When $p_1$ and $p_2$ are both vertices of degree $k$, then the resulting graph is a \textit{$k$-valent vertex sum} and we denote it by $G_1\#_k G_2$.